chenhaoy1/EnemyUnknown-Battlegrounds/docs/status.md

 <img src="4.jpg" width="50%">

 ## Evaluation
-We use the MSE between the predicted Q-value and the actual Q-value to plot our agent's performance.
+We just easily use the alive time of the agent to evaluate our agent’s performance.
+Here is the data after 700 episode(we will show the best move after every 5 episode):

+<img src="5.jpg" width="50%">

+Generally, the alive time of the agent is improved.
 We plot the 140 episode to see the actual performance of our agent.
 As we can see from the plot, the alive time for our agent is increasing gradually from first 10s to the last 30s.
-However, the MSE is still too large than we expected.
-I think we have too many possible actions and rewards which are too complicated for q-learning algorithm to learn.
-Also, there are some actions we don't expect like die in the pitfall directly which will affect the MSE greatly.
-As a result, we decide to improve our algorithm to learn and find a better reward for each action that will cause the agent to die.
-The algorithm is the most significant things we should do now.
+However, the survial time is still too low than we expected.
+I think we have too many possible states and rewards which are too complicated for q-learning algorithm to learn.
+Also, there are some states we don't expect like die in the pitfall directly which will affect the alive time greatly.
+What's more, the reason that the alive time is still low is our learning rate is too small(0.03).
+As a result, we decide to improve our algorithm to learn and find a better reward for each state that will cause the agent to die and increase our learning rate.
+The algorithm is the most significant part we should do now.

-<img src="5.jpg" width="50%">

 ## Remaining Goals and Challenges: